You're on Twitter. Great.

 Why it's wrong: Today, you may view my blog and see this post at the top of the list.
 In a few weeks, though, this post probably won't appear on the first page, and you'll have to search or hunt to find it.
 Linking to the main URL of a blog does not guarantee that the next person to click that link will find what you we're trying to share.
 This is especially problematic on sites that generate a lot of content.

 What to do instead: Every blog post has what is called a permalink.
 Its a URL that will always point to that post.
 Usually, you can get to the permalink URL by clicking the blog post title.
 You'll see that the URL in the address bar contains more than just the blogs Web site address.
 This is the address you should copy when linking.
 This is the page you should be on when sharing.

-Finally, I definitely need to express the basic outline to this charming post was graciously given by Jason with greatario.
-They truly are an impressive liquid storage tank manufacturers.
+Finally, I definitely need to express the basic outline to this charming post was graciously given by Marcus with athletic football club southampton.
+They truly are an impressive soccer schools.
 We invariably value a wonderful pitch!

 Posted in Renovations Post Date 04/23/2017